The Bommelse Kunstroute

 The Bommelse Kunstroute is one of the oldest and acclaimed open studio art tours in the Netherlands.
 The first of these self guided tours occurred in 1986.
 Every year since then, a select group of dedicated Zaltbommel artists have opened the doors to their studios and welcomed art lovers from all over the world.

-This year the Bommelse Kunstroute takes place on 17 – 18 and 24 – 25 June.
+This year the Bommelse Kunstroute takes place on 23-24 June and 30 June-1 July.

 Zaltbommel is a charming, fortified, medieval town, situated on the south bank of the river Waal.
 This town with its striking towers is well known to the thousands of people who use the A2 bridge crossing the Waal.
 From the bridge you can see the remains of the old ramparts and the original, now inhabited water tower.
 Behind this lies the old walled part of Zaltbommel.
 Here, in every street, you can see and feel the many fascinating centuries of history that have passed.
 The Kunstroute will lead you through this beautiful town centre.